 Happy New Year!
-Big things are coming… We’re going to be bringing you more content than ever before, including a weekly podcast set to launch soon.
+Big things are coming… We’re going to be bringing you more content than ever before, including a podcast set to launch soon.
 So be on the lookout for that!

 Today we’re going to talk some economics… because one can never talk too much economics.

 Specifically, we’re going to talk about why socialism simply doesn’t work.
 A while ago, when I was listening to the Tom Woods Show (which I highly recommend, especially if you’re a conservative who wants to learn more about your libertarian brethren), I heard the best, most succinct explanation for why socialism doesn’t work.
 I wish I could remember the name of the guy who gave the explanation… when I find out I’ll get back to you.

 1) The Price Problem: In a capitalist system, laws of supply and demand determine what the price is.
 Market forces react to the supply and demand of a product to ensure there is neither a shortage or abundance of it.
 Contrast this with socialism, which has no market forces.
 In a socialist system, the government has to guess the worth of a product without knowing what the supply and demand for it truly is.
 This inevitably leads to either shortages or abundances, and more often the former.